adazzle/react-data-grid/README.md

 ###### `onCellClick?: Maybe<(args: CellMouseArgs<R, SR>, event: CellMouseEvent) => void>`

 Callback triggered when a cell is clicked.
-The default behavior is to select the cell.
-Call `preventGridDefault` to prevent the default behavior
+This prop is passed to the `<Cell />` component so avoid recreating it on every render.

 ```tsx
 function onCellClick(args: CellMouseArgs<R, SR>, event: CellMouseEvent) {